Web4application/brainwallet-hashbot/README.md

 ## What it does

 Hashbot monitors the Braiins Hashpower Market orderbook every 2 minutes and keeps your bid at the optimal price automatically.
-Set which rank to target (default: 5th lowest active bid + 1 tick) and Hashbot handles the rest — including auto top-up when your budget runs low.
+Set which rank to target (default: 5th lowest active bid + 1 tick) and Hashbot handles the rest

 ## Features